 Wacky Rigging with Weight

 Another popular method for wacky rigging is to use a weighted hook on your wacky rig.
 Going this route enables you to get your bait down a little faster.
 Plus, the faster sinking with the extra weight makes your worm wobble quicker side to side as it is falling.
-Sometimes, this increased action can grab the bass’s attention better and get them to chomp.
+Sometimes, this increased action can grab the bass’ attention better and get them to chomp.
 Using a weighted wacky rig also enables you to hit the mid-depth zone which is hard to target with a wacky rigged drop shot or the weightless wacky rig.
 My personal favorite weighted wacky rig set up is a 1/8 oz Jackall wacky jig head, with a 5.8 Jackall flick shake worm.
-Just hook put the hook right through the middle fat sack of the bait, and you are ready to rock!
+Just put the hook right through the middle fat sack of the bait and you are ready to cast!

 Wacky Rigging with a Nail Weight